flokoe/bash-hackers-wiki/docs/scripting/posparams.md

 `COMMAND [options] <params>` \# Like \'cat -A file.txt\'

 See simple option parsing code below.
-It\'s not that flexible.
+It's not that flexible.
 It doesn\'t auto-interpret combined options (-fu USER) but it works and is a good rudimentary way to parse your arguments.